paladin-t/b8/docs/manual.md

 * `NET()`: creates a network object
 * `Net.OPEN(addr, recv [, stbl [, dscn]])`: opens a network, either as server or client
 	* `addr`: parameters will be explained later
-	* `recv`: handles callback when received some data
+	* `recv`: handles the callback when received some data
-	* `stbl`: handles callback when connection established
+	* `stbl`: handles the callback when connection established
-	* `dscn`: handles callback when disconnected
+	* `dscn`: handles the callback when disconnected
 	* returns true for success
 * `Net.CLOSE()`: closes a network, clears all options; will neither be impossible to send nor receive anything after closing
 	* returns true for success